Celebrating its 30th year of riot and revelry, the Ohio Renaissance Festival is a must-visit event with fun for the whole family.

 This was our first Ren Fest, and my kids were excited.

 As part of your planning I recommend visiting the Ren Fest website first.
 Each weekend is a new theme, and while the attractions and entertainment are largely the same each weekend, the theme does include some special events particular to the weekend’s theme.
-Pirates Weekend, September 16 -17, focuses on pirates with talk like a pirate contests, and a pirate stunt show.
-Though if you’re more of a landlubber you might find Fantasy Weekend or the Halloween themed, Tricks or Treats Weekend, more to your liking. (<— Tricks or Treats Weekend, Oct.
+Pirates Weekend, Sept.
+14-15, focuses on pirates with talk like a pirate contests and a pirate stunt show.
+Though if you’re more of a landlubber you might find Fantasy Weekend (Sept.
+21-22) or the Halloween-themed, Tricks or Treats Weekend, more to your liking. (<— Tricks or Treats Weekend, Oct.
 26-27, has FREE admission for kids 12 and under!)

 The Ren Fest is all about imagination and self-expression.
 Which makes it the perfect opportunity to go all in with dress-up.
 Your young knight or fairy will fit in perfectly with all the other lords, elves, Vikings, and wizards you’ll encounter throughout the day.
-You’ll also find plenty of people who’d rather go with what’s in the closet.
-So don’t worry if your kiddo is a fierce shorts/t-shirt proponent, everyone is welcomed with big smiles and boisterous “Huzzahs!” no matter the attire.
+We found ourselves very underdressed and will definitely step up our costume game next year!

-Our girls love games (we could easily fund a full college tuition if we installed a claw game in their bedroom).
-If your kiddos are the same the Gamer’s Grove has you covered.
+If your kiddos are into games, the Gamer’s Grove has you covered.
 Sticking with the medieval theme you’ll find archery, tower climbing, knife throwing for the older kids.
 Young ones can enjoy fishing, frog catapult, or pong bows.
-These are just naming a few.
-Our kids were especially fond of the wooden crossbows this year.
+Bring cash for games (they are extra) — and also $3 cash to cover parking.